arencrg/arencrg.github.io/README.md

 ### Future Plans

 - I plan to make the Contact Form fully functional when I learn PHP
-- I want to add Leaflet.js to the "Where I've Been" section (once I figure it out)
+- ~~I want to add Leaflet.js to the "Where I've Been" section (once I figure it out)~~

+### UPDATES

+As of 02 Sept 2017, I've finished updating my portfolio, the Leaflet.js map (whoo, JS!), and fixed the responsiveness issues!